Eagle Point Credit Company Inc. (NYSE:ECC) Short Interest Up 8.2% in February

-Eagle Point Credit Company Inc. (NYSE:ECC – Get Rating) was the recipient of a significant growth in short interest in the month of February.
+Eagle Point Credit Company Inc. (NYSE:ECC – Get Rating) saw a significant growth in short interest during the month of February.
 As of February 28th, there was short interest totalling 750,800 shares, a growth of 8.2% from the February 13th total of 694,000 shares.
-Based on an average trading volume of 430,400 shares, the short-interest ratio is currently 1.7 days.
+Based on an average trading volume of 430,400 shares, the days-to-cover ratio is currently 1.7 days.

 Eagle Point Credit Cuts Dividend